 Synopsis: A comic spy thriller set in Paris in 1940, before the German invasion.
 A reporter suspects a man of being a German spy, so he looks at the newspaper archives—and he makes a mess by throwing pictures and files around.
 He also takes time to insult Watson, the newspaper librarian.

 Role Call: Miles Malleson as Watson, Newspaper Librarian—Comic Relief (male)

 Details: Dir.
 Simon Wells.
 Perf.
 Guy Pearce, Samantha Mumba, Jeremy Irons, Sienna Guillory, Orlando Jones.
 Warner Bros., 2002.
 Based on the novel by H. G. Wells.

-Synopsis: A disillusioned inventor (Guy Pearce), a white man, builds a time machine and travels 800,000 years into the future.
-He encounters Vox (Jones), a black holographic and perpetually well-dressed librarian, who supplies him with information about time travel and the history and evolution of the planet and its population.
+Synopsis: A disillusioned inventor (Guy Pearce) builds a time machine and travels 800,000 years into the future.
+He encounters Vox (Jones), a holographic librarian, who supplies him with information about time travel and the history and evolution of the planet and its population.

 Role Call: Orlando Jones as Vox—Information Provider (male)